Secondary Storage Devices of Computer

-Ā Ā Ā Ā Ā Ā Secondary storage devices refer to computer hardware that allows permanent or non-volatile storage, retrieval and use of data in a computer.
-Unlike Primary storage and Secondary storage does not lose its data when the device is powered off.
+Secondary storage devices refer to computer hardware that allows permanent or non-volatile storage, retrieval and use of data in a computer.
+Secondary storage, unlike primary storage, retains its data even when the device is powered off.
 Some common examples of secondary storage devices are hard disk drives, solid-state drives, USB flash drives, SD cards etc.

 What is Secondary Storage?

-Ā Ā Ā Ā Ā Ā Modern personal computers have secondary storage devices that can store terabytes of data while also having speed comparable to that of RAM.
-This had enabled secondary storage to not just be used for backup, but also regular computing tasks.
+Modern personal computers have secondary storage devices that can store terabytes of data while also having speed comparable to that of RAM.
+This has enabled people to use secondary storage not just for backups but also for regular computing tasks.

 Types of Secondary Storage